Polina Anikeeva: Research and career

-Anikeeva moved to Stanford University and was appointed to Karl Deisseroth's neuroscience laboratory as a Postdoctoral Scholar.
+Anikeeva moved to Stanford University and was appointed to Karl Deisseroth's neuroscience laboratory as a postdoctoral scholar, where she created devices for optical stimulation and recording from brain circuits.
 The Deisseroth laboratory pioneered Optogenetics, a technique that utilizes light-sensitive ion channels such as Channelrhodopsins to modulate neuronal activity.
-Anikeeva worked on combining tetrodes, which are electronic modalities used to record neuronal activity, with optical waveguides to create optetrodes.
-These optoelectronic devices could be used to record the electrical activity invoked by light delivered through the waveguide, which became the precursor to the multi-functional fiber-based neural interfaces Anikeeva would later pioneer in her own laboratory at MIT.
+Anikeeva worked on combining tetrodes, electronic modalities used to record neuronal activity, with optical waveguides to create optetrodes.
+In Deisseroth's lab, Anikeeva found a way to improve upon the fiber-optic probes they were using.
+Through her version, she incorporated multiple electrodes, allowing them to better capture neuronal signals.
+These optoelectronic devices could be used to record the electrical activity invoked by light delivered through the waveguide.

-After her postdoctoral studies in California, Anikeeva returned to Cambridge, Massachusetts as an AMAX Career Development Assistant Professor at MIT in 2011.
+Anikeeva returned to Cambridge, Massachusetts as an AMAX Career Development Assistant Professor at MIT in 2011.
 The Anikeeva laboratory, which is also referred to as Bioelectronics@MIT, engineers tools to study and control the nervous system.
-Her laboratory has two main research themes.
+By pursuing wireless technologies, Anikeeva's group has demonstrated techniques that use magnetic fields and injected nanoparticles to activate cells within mice brains.

+Anikeeva's work emphasizes probing the brain with softer materials while integrating several functions into one device.
+Her research centers around creating a much less invasive way of stimulating brain cells.
+Her laboratory has two primary research priorities.
 The first is using the thermal drawing technique, a process originally developed for applications such as fiber optics and textiles, to create flexible polymer, fiber-based neural interfaces.
 In 2015, Anikeeva and co-workers first reported these flexible neural interfaces, which are also referred to as neural probes, and demonstrated that they could combine optical, electronic, and microfluidic modalities into a single implantable device for chronic interrogation of the nervous system.
 These fibers are a more advanced and scalable technology than their optetrode precursors.
-Since then, Anikeeva and her students have created even more advanced neural interfaces that can be highly customized and include materials such as photoresists and hydrogels.
+Since then, Anikeeva and her students have created more advanced neural interfaces that can be customized at their NeuroBionics lab and include materials such as photoresists and hydrogels.

 Anikeeva's second main research theme is using magnetic fields to wirelessly modulate neuronal activity.
 Unlike light, which has a limited penetration depth in biological tissues due to attenuation, weak alternating magnetic fields (AMFs) have minimal coupling to biological tissues due to tissues' low conductivity and negligible magnetic permeability.
-Magnetic nanomaterials can be engineered to heat up or rotate when in the presence of AMFs.
-If these nanomaterials are injected into biological tissues such as the brain and exposed to AMFs, they can be triggered to cause local thermal or mechanical stimulation.
-These technologies can be used to stimulate the TRP family of ion channels, including TRPV1 and TRPV4.
 In 2015, Anikeeva and her students demonstrated in a key paper published in Science that magneto-thermal stimulation with magnetic nanomaterials could be used for wireless deep brain stimulation.
 Follow up studies from the Anikeeva laboratory then extended this concept to stimulate mechanosensitive channels.
 Anikeeva and her colleagues have also shown that these magnetic nanomaterials can additionally be used to trigger drug delivery, hormone release, and for stimulating acid-sensing ion channels.